lucasmolinari/sya/README.md

 Then you can just use `cargo run` or `cargo run --release` inside the sya directory.
 (For the Rust/Cargo installation, please refer to  the [Cargo Book](https://doc.rust-lang.org/cargo/getting-started/installation.html))

-When the program starts, you can start writting mathematical expressions.
+When the program starts, you can start writing mathematical expressions.
 Examples:
 ```
 > (2 + 4) * (4 + 6)
 RPN: 2 4 + 4 6 + *